jediracer/Claim_Payments/README.md

 - Create claim letter and calculation sheets to be mailed with checks
 - Email claim letter and calculation sheets for claim paid via ACH
 - Update claim system with payment issuance date and check number

+## Deployment plan
+- Python will be complied into an executable package.
+The package will then be distributed to users issuing claim payments.